-Chemical users are encouraged to periodically review their department chemical inventory for accuracy.
-If a chemical is used, but is it is not listed on the department chemical inventory, the user should contact the EH&S Office.
-The user should specify the chemical name, manufacturer and quantity when reporting unauthorized chemicals.
-Chemical users should also contact the EH&S Office when a chemical is no longer used within a department.
-The department's chemical authorization list will subsequently be updated and hazardous waste disposal arrangements will be made.
+Chemical users are encouraged to periodically review their department chemical inventory for accuracy, minimally on an annual basis.
+If a chemical is used, but it is not listed on the department chemical inventory, the user should contact the EHS Office.
+The user should specify the chemical name, manufacturer, and quantity when reporting unauthorized chemicals.
+Chemical users should also contact the EHS Office when a chemical is no longer used within a department.
+The department inventory will subsequently be updated and hazardous waste disposal arrangements will be made.